City of Liverpool

 Hard Times for Canal Pubs?

 CAMRA say that every month 57 pubs close for good.
 In recent years the canal has lost a number of pubs.
 The Red Lion at Scarisbrick is now a Blue Elephant Indian restaurant, the Navigation at Gathurst (which had gone down hill) has also converted to an Indian restaurant.
-The Scarisbrick Arms has closed but will hopefully re-open one day.
+The Scarisbrick Arms was closed for 2 years before reopening in December 2009.
 The Railway at Appley Bridge was demolished.
-Other pubs are in such need of refurbishmen they have been excluded from this page.
+The Orwell at Wigan Pier was closed for a while and the Windmill at Parbold has had a successful re-opening.
+Other pubs are in such need of refurbishment they have been excluded from this page.
 The successful pubs are the ones that can attract clients rather than ones who rely on passing trade.
 The Saracens Head at Halsall has reopened after an expensive refit and is now a smart pub/restaurant.
 If you value the canal pubs you have to spend you money in them and support them!

 Pub History